Overview

 P2P Network: The DarkFi ecosystem runs as a network of P2P nodes, where these nodes interact with each other over specific protocols (see node overview).
 Nodes communicate on a peer-to-peer network, which is also home to tools such as our P2P irc and P2P task manager tau.

 ZK smart contracts: Anonymous applications on DarkFi run on proofs that enforce an order of operations.
 We call these zero-knowledge smart contracts.
-Anonymous transactions on DarkFi is possible due to the interplay of two contracts, mint and burn (see the sapling payment scheme).
+Anonymous transactions on DarkFi are possible due to the interplay of two contracts, mint and burn (see the sapling payment scheme).
 Using the same method, we can define advanced applications.

 zkas: zkas is the compiler used to compile zk smart contracts in its respective assembly-like language.
 The "assembly" part was chosen as it's the bare primitives needed for zk proofs, so later on the language can be expanded with higher-level syntax.
 Zkas enables developers to compile and inspect contracts.